 - Cooperative housing is run by the people who live there.
 Co-ops get money from the government to have lower rent.
 Some co-ops are for certain people, like seniors, people with disabilities, or artist.

 - Non-profit housing is lead by community groups or non-profit organizations that can be private or government run.

 - Local housing companies are run by a local government group that also looks after housing, social welfare and ambulance services.

 The wait ranges from about:

-- one to five years for a bachelor;
+- 1 to 5 years for a bachelor

-- and four to six years for a five-bedroom home.
+- 4 to 6 years for a five-bedroom home

 You need to wait for your name to come up on the waiting list and for a vacancy in the size of unit in buildings you have chosen.

-Applicants are selected chronologically, first-come, first-served.
+Applicants are selected chronologically on a first-come, first-served basis.
 However there are Special Priority applicants who are housed on a priority basis.

 Who qualifies for Special Priority?